Amazon Ads Connector for SSIS

 2. Basic knowledge of SSIS package development using Microsoft SQL Server Integration Services.

-In this section we will learn how to configure and use Amazon Ads Connector in the API Source to extract data from the Amazon Ads.
+In this section we will learn how to configure and use Amazon Ads Connector in API Source to extract data from Amazon Ads.

 1. Begin with opening Visual Studio and Create a New Project.